zoka/ringMon/README.md

                         ; to be resolved dynamically :ring-handler nil    ; Ring compatible handler :port         nil    ; http-server port
-   ; If ringmon runs on its own webserver then last 2 options must be set ; prior to calling ringmon.server/start ;--------------------------------------------------------------------- ; Browser parameters
+   ; If ringMon is to use an http server other than Jetty ; then :http-server key value needs to be set prior to calling ; the ringmon.server/start ;--------------------------------------------------------------------- ; Browser parameters
-   :fast-poll  500      ; browser poll when there is a REPL output activity :norm-poll  2000     ; normal browser poll time :parent-url ""       ; complete url of the parent application main page (optional) :lein-webrepl nil  ; set if runing in standalone mode in context of lein-webrepl plugin ;----------------------------------------------------------------------- ; access control
+   :fast-poll  500      ; browser poll when there is a REPL output activity :norm-poll  2000     ; normal browser poll time :parent-url ""       ; complete url of the parent application main page (optional) :lein-webrepl nil    ; set if runing in standalone mode in context of the
+                        ; lein-webrepl plugin.
+May be used to customize the ; browser behaviour.
+Also used by nREPL server side ; to merge :main and :repl-init key values from project.clj ;----------------------------------------------------------------------- ; access control
    :disabled   nil      ; general disable, if true then check :the auth-fn :auth-fn    nil}))   ; authorisation callback, checked only if :disabled is true
                         ; will be passed a Ring request, return true if Ok

 ```
 Use `ringmon.monitor/merge-cfg` to change the configuration